tommykw/hugo_gh_blog/content/post/how-to-use-kotlin-run-function2.md

 Tags = ["Development", "golang"] date = "2016-03-25T14:44:53+09:00"
 menu = "main"
-title = "how to use kotlin run function"
+title = "How to use kotlin run function"

 +++
 I don't know that how to use run function in Kotlin.